oluwaseunolusanya/writemeareadme/README.md

 # README Generator
-A command line tool developed in node.js environment that prompts user for data and uses the data to generate a README file.
+A command line application developed in node.js environment that prompts user for data and uses the data to create a professional README.md file.